catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 Floodfill takes the following priority list:
 ```
+New node cannot be within 1 px of start node:
+1. Directly adjacent NODES
+2. Directly adjacent pixels (any)
+3. Diagonally adjacent NODES
+4. Diagonally adjacent pixels (any)

+Repeat, but new node can be within 1 px of start node:
 1. Directly adjacent NODES
 2. Directly adjacent pixels (any)
 3. Diagonally adjacent NODES